JhossePaul/pysetl/docs/source/workflow.rst

     citizens: DataSet[Citizen] = ConcreteFactory().read().process().write().get()

 .. note::
-    Although we strongly suggest take advantage of the whole framework, Factory by itself is a good enough practice in every project that even if you don't want to base your project on PySetl, please split your business logic into factories following the Single Responsability Principle for the sake of every data engineer peace of mind in the world.
+    Although we strongly suggest taking advantage of the whole framework, Factory by itself is a good enough practice in every project that even if you don't want to base your project on PySetl, please split your business logic into factories following the Single Responsibility Principle for the sake of every data engineer peace of mind in the world.

 Stage
 +++++++++++++++++++++++++++++++++++++++++++++

-:class:`pysetl.wokflow.Stage` a collection of one or more Factory objects.
+:class:`pysetl.wokflow.Stage` is a collection of one or more Factory objects.

 .. code-block:: python